 From table pose, stretch your arms out in front of you with flat palms.
 Push through your palms, tuck your toes, and start to straighten your legs.
 For this challenge, there is no need to bring your heels flat to the ground.
 Internally rotate the arms and keep the shoulders externally rotated and engaged.
 Breathe deeply and feel the breath throughout the serratus and chest.
 Learn all of the details about how to do Downward Facing Dog.

 About Toning Your Chest and Sculpting the Perfect Shoulders

 All the push ups in the challenge may seem a little intimidating at first.
-Keep reading for some tips that will help you make the most of the 4-week challenge.
+Keep reading for some tips that will help you make the most of the 30 day upper body challenge.